 (3) If, at the close of nominations, the number of candidates is greater than the number of vacancies, an election is to be held.

+[Regulation 231 amended in Gazette 17 Jan 2012 p.
+473.]

 232. Entitlement of organisations to vote

 (1) An organisation whose members includes people who are, or are eligible to become, Members may vote in an election.